EAS Valve Block Renew

 Cleaning the removed bits and pieces

 I just used a clean rag sprayed with a bit of WD-40 to wipe the block parts down until they looked shiny again.
-I’ve read on other guides that cleaning the block with soapy water and letting it dry slowly in a warm (not hot) oven also works.
-I didn’t have the patience to wait that long and I’m pretty happy with the results I got.
+Some folks reckon that cleaning the block with soapy water and letting it dry slowly in a warm (not hot) oven also works.

-For the airways, I used a can of computer keyboard compressed air to blow any dust and WD-40 residue out.
+For the airways, I used a can of computer keyboard compressed air to blow out any dust and WD-40 residue.

 For the plastic case, you can’t go past Windex (or similar) glass cleaner in my view.
-I didn’t worry about trying to make the plastic case too clean as it is just going to get filthy again real soon.
+I didn’t worry about trying to make the plastic bits too clean as they are just going to get filthy again real soon.

 Removing the EAS unit

-Depressurise the EAS system using your tool of choice.
-I used EASunlock from Storey Wilson.
+De-pressurise the EAS system using your tool of choice.
+I really like the EAS Unlock Suite from Storey Wilson.

-If you have an EAS Emergency Bypass Kit (EBK) fitted, you can purge the last bit of air in the system through the inflator valves.
+If you have an EAS Emergency Bypass Kit (EBK) fitted, you can purge the last bit of air in the system through the inflation valves.

 The next photo shows the air line connections to the EAS box.
-If you don’t have a EBK fitted, ignore the tee-pieces.
+If you don’t have an EBK fitted, ignore the tee-pieces.

 A top view of the EAS housing with the cover removed.
-Never mind that I’ve got an oversized air compressor in mine, the process is the same for a “normal” unit.
+Never mind that I’ve got an over-sized air compressor in mine, the process is the same for a regular unit.

 Location of the two screws that secure the Cruise Control unit.
 You need to remove these to get easy access to the bolt at the rear of the EAS that holds the valve block and driver unit in place.